Getting to Brazil is easy today with lots of connections from many different countries. However, crossing the Atlantic is still no small feet

 Tropical illnesses are a risk for our clients

 In Brazil, most diseases presenting a risk to passing travelers are transmitted by specific Aede and Anopheles mosquitoes.
 These are dengue fever, malaria, yellow fever and since 2015 the Zika virus.
-However, these diseases and their insect carriers are mainly found, and therefore create a risk, in unhealthy areas in the outskirts of big towns.
+However, these diseases and their insect carriers are mainly found on the outskirts of big towns, and in unhealthy areas therefore creating a risk for the traveller.
 Lack of basic hygiene and the dense living quarters make it easy for the mosquitoes to reproduce in stagnant waters and the disease to travel.
 Simply due to the nature of the services we provide you will not be taken to any such places thereby reducing the risk of infection.
-But it is always possible to be bitten elsewhere by a carrier insect, which is why prevention is essential and the most effective way to avoid any contagion.
+But it is always possible to be bitten elsewhere by a carrier insect, which is why prevention is essential and the most effective way to avoid any contamination.
 There are therefore two solutions to be combined in the most humid regions.
-It is best to wear long, ample and light-coloured clothing with closed shoes 2 hours before and after sunrise and sunset, when mosquito activity is at its highest.
-To this you can add a mosquito repellent which contains at least 30% DEET, and ICARIDINE that you put on your skin.
+It is best to wear long, ample and light-coloured clothing with closed shoes 2 hours before and after sunrise and sunset, when mosquito activity is at its peak.
+Moreover you can also add a mosquito repellent which contains at least 30% DEET, and ICARIDINE that you apply on your skin.
 For those who are allergic to products or those coming during a very humid period you can soak your clothes in a solution of PERMETHRINE before departure and this will be effective even after about 5 washes.

 Dengue fever is transmitted by the Aedes mosquito, easy to recognize with its black and white legs.
 There is no specific treatment for this disease and doctors just tend to treat the symptoms: fever, red blotches and fatigue for 2 to 3 weeks.

 Malaria is especially present in the Amazon.
 Again, not much can be done in prevention, apart from avoiding mosquito bites.
-You can take a preventive treatment, although it is not 100% effective, and that some people react badly to and it brings other problems.
-You should discuss this with your doctor but treatment is quite heavy for a short stay.
+You can take a preventive treatment, although it is not 100% effective, and that some people react badly to and it brings other complications.
+You should discuss this with your doctor but treatment is quite intense for a short stay.